ReckoningHero/website2/_posts/2018-12-30-The Interview that drives inexperience programmers insane.md

 # What questions would the employer askes regarding to Data Structures of the Algorithm?
 ![image](/assets/img/source.gif)

 Let's take various of coding examples from a fascinating book I have been reading, "Cracking the Coding Interview" by Gale Laakmann McDowell!
 Her examples of understanding algorithm takes us to a whole new level of comprehensive algorithm understanding.
 According to her excerpt, she undermines how can algorithm questions can be tasking to some people who only knows the practical applications of coding rather than the theoretical approach of writing code.
+The idea of her books gives us the idea that we programmers have to comprehend not only what the algorithm is telling us, but to acknowledge what kind of attributes it applies in the real world scenario.